tuoheyd/Exploratory-Data-Analysis/Project1/Project 1 Description.md

-#This is project 1 see Roger Pengs descrition at:
+#This is project 1

-https://github.com/rdpeng/ExData_Plotting1
+See Roger Pengs description at: https://github.com/rdpeng/ExData_Plotting1